vnetcon/jdbc-restservlet/README.md

 # jdbc-restservlet
 Turn your SQL to REST API without middle tier coding.

+This is a sub project of our main project [curvy](https://github.com/vnetcon/curvy/).
+The easy full stack web development environment.

 ## Quick start (For windows 64bit)
 1. Download the [vnetcon.zip](http://vnetcon.s3-website-eu-west-1.amazonaws.com/vnetcon.zip) file
 2. Unzip the file in c:\opt folder